 Despite plenty of tips available that you can use to welcome and integrate your new employee, keep in mind your ultimate goal is to help new employees build social capital even when working remotely.
 Consider that networks of people can provide information helping the new hire learn, evolve, and get their work done.

-# Connect people: getting people connected helps them get a jump start on success.
+Getting people connected helps them get a jump start on success.

-# Be explicit: every organization is full of unwritten rules.
+Every organization is full of unwritten rules.
 Those who succeed can quickly discern what they are and navigate the new waters of the company.

 However, when everyone isn’t in the office, it can be challenging to figure out the nuances and assumptions behind the behaviors found within an organization’s culture.

 For this reason, it is constructive to share essential information about “ what goes” and “ how things get done around here.”

 Do meetings start on time or a little late?
 How polished must presentations be?
 To what extent is it acceptable to speak up or question authority?
 What kinds of behaviors does management reward within the business?
 What are the pitfalls to avoid?